-- i.
-"University" means the Mehran University of Engineering and Technology at Jamshoro. - ii.
-"Campus" means the Mehran UET, Khairpur Mir's Campus, and all areas and building structures including academic block / teaching departments, hostels or halls of residence of students, administration block, sports grounds-gymnasium and any staff residential area, recreational areas for students and staff and any other such areas, buildings or facilities created within the specified boundary of the University and likewise areas of affiliated / constituted colleges / institutes / Center of Excellence. - iii.
-"Syndicate" means the Syndicate of the University. - iv.
-"Vice-Chancellor" means the Vice-Chancellor of the University. - v.
-"Discipline Committee" means the Discipline Committee of the University constituted under the First Statutes appended to Mehran University Act, 1977, and / or constituted separately for the constituent or affiliated colleges / Institutes/Center of Excellence by the Governing Body or management of that college / Institute / Center of Excellence with the approval of the Vice-Chancellor, Mehran University of Engineering & Technology. - vi.
-"Dean", "Director of an Institute / Chairman of the Department", "Teacher Incharge of the Class", "Workshop Superintendent", "Provost", "Deputy Provost", "Warden", "Director Sports", "Games Incharge", "Officer Incharge of Students Affairs", and "Principal" / "Director" of the Constituted / Affiliated College / Institute / Center of Excellence. respectively, means the Dean, Director of Teaching Institute / Chairman of a Teaching Department, Teacher Incharge of the Class, Workshop Superintendent, Provost, Deputy Provost, Warden, Director Sports, Games Incharge, Director Students' Affairs, Students Welfare Officer, Students Advisor appointed as such by the competent authority and mutatis-mutandis officers / teachers in the affiliated college / institute / Center of Excellence.
+- (i) "University" means the Mehran University of Engineering and Technology Jamshoro. - (ii) "Campus" means all area-, anti-building structures including Academic Block/ teaching departments, Hostels or Halls of residence of students, Administration Block, sports groundsgymnasium and any staff residential area, recreational areas for students and staff and my other such areas, buildings or facilities created within the specified boundary of the University and likewise areas of affiliated Colleges/Instin1tes/Center of Excellence. - (iii) "Syndicate" means the Syndicate of the University. - (iv) "Vice-Chancellor" means the Vice-Chancellor of the University. - (v) "Pro-Vice Chancellor means the Pro-Vice Chancellor of the main campus or any other campus of the University - (vi) "Discipline Committee" means the Discipline Committee of the University constituted under the First Statutes appended to Mehran University Act, 1977, and/or constituted separately for the constituent or affiliated Colleges/ institutes/ Center of Excellence by the governing body or management of that College/ Institute/Center of Excellence with the approval of the Vice- Chancellor, Mehran University of Engineering & Technology. - (vii) "Deans, "Director of an Institute/Chairman of the Department", "Teacher In-charge of the Class / Class Advisor", "Subject Teacher", "Workshop Instructor", "Workshop Superintendent", "Provost", "Deputy Provost", "Warden", "Director Sports", "Games Jn-charge", "Director Students Affairs", "Student Welfare Officer", "Advisor Student's Affairs" and "Principal"/"Director" of the Affiliated College / Institute / Center of Excellence, respectively, means the Dean, Director of Teaching institute/Chairman of a Teaching Department, Teacher in-charge of the class / Class Advisor, Subject Teacher, Workshop Instructor, Workshop Superintendent, Provost, Deputy Provost, Warden, Director Sports, Games In-charge, Director Students' Affairs, Sh1dems Welfare Officer, Advisor Students' Affairs appointed as such by the competent authority and mutatis-mutandis officers/teachers in the affiliated college / Institute / Center of excellence.